 We have to be careful not to go overboard, however, and food items like pizza and pasta dishes can give us too much saturated fat at once.
 Research has found a connection between diets with a high level of saturated fat — and relatively lower levels of healthy monounsaturated fats — and high cholesterol, which can increase the risk of Alzheimer’s.
 Cholesterol is involved in both the generation and deposition of those dangerous beta-amyloid proteins.

 Other studies have linked a high intake of saturated fat with a doubling in the risk for Alzheimer’s, with dangerous trans-fats, such as those found in french fries and other fried foods, associated with two to three times the risk.
 These sorts of fats cause inflammation, which is believed to be a major factor in the disease.

 We need more studies to be sure of the effects of different types of fat, but with what we know so far, it’s best to control your intake of foods high in unhealthy saturated fats.

 5. Fast Food

 A bit of McDonald’s a couple of times per year is not likely to affect your memory, but if you regularly visit fast-food chains, such as once a week or more, you could be putting your brain at risk.

 We know these foods aren’t good for us.
 Just keep in mind that not only may they affect your weight and your heart, but they also can affect your brain and memory, too.
 If you must stop by that fast-food joint, choose grilled meat instead of fried, water or iced tea instead of soda, and a salad instead of fries.

 6. Bacon & Beer

-Both of these foods as well as other processed meats contain nitrites and nitrates, chemical compounds that have been found to be harmful to human health and to have links to cancer, dementia and Alzheimer’s.
+Both of these foods as well as other processed meats contain nitrites and nitrates, chemical compounds that are harmful to human health and to have links to cancer, dementia and Alzheimer’s.